 • MML: Maximum Mechanical Load

-Highest mechanical load that is expected to be applied to the hollow insulator in service and in the equipment in which it is used.
+i.e. highest mechanical load which is expected to be applied to the hollow insulator in service and in the equipment in which it is used.

 IEC 61462 is a generic standard for composite hollow-core insulators and not specific to surge arresters.
-Moreover, surge arrester standards make no reference to MML or SML as part of their mechanical testing requirements.
+Furthermore, surge arrester standards [2, 3] make no reference to MML or SML as part of their mechanical testing requirements.
 It is, however, reasonable to presume that the requirements placed on the supplier for production of the composite insulators could be made according to IEC 61462.
-It is therefore justifiable to set the defining seismic strength equal to SML and to validate it by appropriate mechanical type testing.
+It is therefore justifiable to set the defining seismic strength equal to SML and validate it by appropriate mechanical type testing.

 A routine mechanical test is also to be performed on every produced composite insulator.
-Similarly, as discussed, this test could be considered sufficient to verify the seismic strength of the order-bound insulators against that to be applied during an earthquake, and so avoid the need for repeatedly performing a test of SML (in cases when a user may require re-validation).
+Similarly, to as discussed above, this test could be considered sufficient to verify the seismic strength of the order-bound insulators against that to be applied during an earthquake, and so avoid the need for repeatedly performing a test of SML (in cases when a user may require a revalidation).

 B. Solid Polymer-Housed

-Polymer solid-core surge arresters are addressed in a slightly different manner from the requirements of hollow-core housings, as SML is not explicitly defined for such designs.
-Instead, the manufacturer may define a corresponding value for SML based on appropriate mechanical testing.
+Polymer solid-core surge arresters are addressed in a slightly different manner from the requirements of hollow-core housings since SML is not explicitly defined for such designs.
+Instead, the manufacturer can define a corresponding value for SML based on appropriate mechanical testing.

-The ultimate cantilever load experienced during shake-table testing should not exceed 100% of the manufacturer-defined SML for solid-core polymer arresters.
-Notwithstanding, it should also be considered that, even in a rare case of a surge arrester failing during seismic activity, the direct impact on the grid’s ability to recover and restore power immediately is likely minimal with this type.
+Ultimate cantilever load experienced during shake-table testing should not exceed 100% of the manufacturer-defined SML for solid-core polymer arresters.
+Notwithstanding, it should also be considered that, even in a rare case of a surge arrester failing during seismic activity, the direct impact on the electrical grid’s ability to recover and restore power immediately is likely minimal with this type.

 • Electrical characteristics measured: Reference voltage, Partial discharge, Power losses.